 - Represented multiple mutual fund advisers against claims of excessive fees under the Investment Company Act of 1940 (PIMCO, Metropolitan West Asset Management, T. Rowe Price, and State Farm), including successfully serving as counsel to Metropolitan West Asset Management in 2018 bench trial.

-- Advised several large venture capital funds and hedge funds in connection with comprehensive SEC exams focused on issues under the Investment Advisers Act of 1940.
+- Advises several large venture capital funds and hedge funds in connection with comprehensive SEC exams focused on issues under the Investment Advisers Act of 1940.

 - Served as counsel to special committee of publicly-traded oil and gas company for an investigation into potential self-dealing transactions that preceded company’s filing for bankruptcy.